 At the local level, it is important to have places for discussion and monitoring.
-Spaces where all the actors involved in strategic planning, implementation and measurement of the editions sit, be they political decision-makers, institutions, companies or civil associations.
+Spaces where all the actors be they political decision-makers, institutions, companies or civil associations involved in strategic planning, implementation, and measurement of the actions sit.

-The round table methodology may prove useful for this purpose, to share expert advice and for having conversations about opposing viewpoints on the same topic.
-It can be a tool either to involve a limited number of participants, allowing them to actively discuss and can act as a collector of needs, opinions, ideas.
-Or it can involve many people: in this case, the round table has more value in disseminating strategies and proposals.
-It is possible to organize virtual roundtable discussions.
-It is important to tailor the experience to the background of the audience and book experts who offer different points of view or areas of expertise.
+The roundtable methodology may prove useful for this purpose as a way to share expert advice and airing opposing viewpoints on various topics.
+It can be a tool to involve a limited number of participants, allowing them to actively discuss or act as a collector of needs, opinions, and ideas.
+Or it can involve many people.
+When it involves many actors, the roundtable has more value in disseminating strategies and proposals.
+It is also possible to organize virtual roundtable discussions.
+It is important to tailor the experience to the background of the audience and involve experts who offer different points of view or areas of expertise.

-A simple and inclusive approach to restructuring, not only on an interpersonal level, but most especially on a holistic educational policy, would be that of "Theme-Centered Interaction".
+A simple and inclusive approach to restructuring, not only on an interpersonal level, but most especially on a holistic educational policy, would be that of "Theme Centered Interaction".

-TCI is a valuable tool for community leaders, organizers and members because of its basic principles of balanced group dynamics and effective communication.
-The focus is on shared responsibility, which is therefore well suited to building and maintaining strong communities, as the balanced participation of the individual, the task, and the group as such are understood to interact with each other.
+Theme Centered Interaction is a valuable tool for community leaders, organizers, and members because of its basic principles of balanced group dynamics and effective communication.
+The focus is on shared responsibility, which is therefore well-suited to building and maintaining strong communities because the balanced participation of individuals, the task, and the group as such are understood to interact with each other.
 By sharing responsibilities, a sense of ownership and commitment is cultivated, creating a cohesive and cooperative environment.
 This is true at all levels.